 The Agency offers a variety of tools and publications to ensure that passengers get easily accessible travel information.
 It created a Sample Tariff aimed at helping airlines use clear, understandable language in their contracts of carriage with passengers.
 Air travellers can also consult Fly Smart and Take Charge of Your Travel for more travel information or view recent Agency decisions that clarify passenger rights and remedies by consulting the Agency news release.

 The Canadian Transportation Agency helps protect consumers by:

-ensuring air carrier tariffs are compliant with Canadian legislation and
+- ensuring air carrier tariffs are compliant with Canadian legislation and regulations; and

 About the Canadian Transportation Agency